-Academic building access is currently restricted.
-As the fall semester starts, students and instructors must use their U of G ID cards to access academic buildings and instructional spaces.
+Students and instructors must use their U of G ID cards to access academic buildings and instructional spaces.
 Please use your ID card each time you enter to help ensure accurate contact tracing if needed.

 - Students will be granted access to U of G’s academic buildings and instructional spaces when scheduled as part of their courses.

 - Students may not attend a seminar, class or lab for which they are not enrolled.
 Students must only attend the sections listed in their course schedule.